richardjharris/yomikun-app/README.md

  - convert kana to kanji
  - convert kanji to kana
  - perform wildcard searches (type a * or ?)
- - produce readings for full kanji names, with or without spaces
+ - produce readings for full person names, with or without spaces

 The mode selector to the right of the search box allows you to flip through all applicable modes.